Coalición Floresta Logo Coalición Floresta Search Buscar

 6

 The Ministry of Public Works and Transport (MOPT) must incorporate the layout and design of the pedestrian route in the execution of all its projects.
-In the case of municipal corporations, the pedestrian infrastructure may be defined via municipal regulation.
-In the absence of municipal and institutional regulations, the technical norm approved by the National Institute of Housing and Urbanism (INVU) shall be adopted.
+In the case of municipal corporations, pedestrian infrastructure may be defined via municipal regulation.
+In the absence of municipal and institutional regulations, the technical standard approved by the National Institute of Housing and Urbanism (INVU) shall be adopted.

 7